digitalocean/navigators-guide/book/04-monitor/ch12-perf-testing.md

 In this case, I/O was artificially generated using `dd` to write a large, empty file.
 This caused a considerable queue (73.09, 74.89, and 65.77).
 Keep in mind that some saturation is likely to happen in normal operation, though consistently large amounts of saturation indicate a disk bottleneck.
 Spreading your workload out across instances, or optimizing application I/O may help in these cases.

 ### Errors
 Errors with the physical disks backing a cloud instance are handled through the hosting provider.
-There is the chance of a filesystem being 'dirty' and needing a filesystem check however, which may be determined using tools such as `fsck` or `xfs_repair`.
+There is the chance of a filesystem being 'dirty' and needing a filesystem check, however, which may be determined using tools such as `fsck` or `xfs_repair`.

 ## Network
 In a virtualized environment, instances generally have both a public and private uplink, and USE testing is very helpful in this field; let's see it in action.